UAV-based Maritime Communications: Relaying to Enhance the Link Quality: System Model

 \section{System Model}

 In this work, we consider a UAV-assisted DF relaying system for maritime communications.
-The network is composed of one onshore (terrestrial) BS, a UAV relay, a single/multiple victim ship(s), and a blocking ship.
-The blocking and victim ships are positioned within the footprint of the terrestrial BS as illustrated in Fig.~\ref{figure1}.
-Next, we consider different positioning approaches (referred to as \textit{communication architectures}, which will be elaborated in Section~\ref{Relaying_Situation}) of the UAV relay that varies according to the movement of the victim ship(s).
-It should be noted that the blocking ship is kept stationary in all of the cases.
+The network consists of a single onshore (terrestrial) BS, a UAV relay, one or more victim ships, and a blocking ship.
+The blocking and victim ships are positioned within the footprint of the terrestrial BS, as illustrated in Fig.~\ref{figure1}.
+Next, we explore different positioning approaches (referred to as \textit{communication architectures}, which will be elaborated on in Section~\ref{Relaying_Situation}) for the UAV relay that vary according to the movement of the victim ship(s).
+It should be noted that the blocking ship remains stationary in all scenarios.